 We are having an increase in the number of queries regarding Prescription Processing issues with local Pharmacies.
 Please be advised we cannot help, or control local pharmacy processing times or handle complaints or concerns about any pharmacy.
 If you have concerns about Pharmacy processing times or any other issues we advise you to contact the Pharmacy directly.

-The Pharmacy at Chawton Park Surgery Practice site, is owned and operated by Boots Pharmacy.
+The Pharmacy at Chawton Park Surgery Practice site, is owned and operated by Chawton Park Pharmacy (Eclipse Group).
 They are completely independant from the Practice and we cannot assist with queries or complaints.

 We do recommend that patients download the NHS App to help with ordering and managing their medication requests.